 - Pumpkin cake– Moist, fluffy cake layered with tangy cream cheese frosting.

 - Blondies– Chewy, cakey, and gooey all in one.

 - Pumpkin bars– This is probably my most requested pumpkin recipe this year.

 - Pumpkin cookie dough– A fun twist on my classic edible cookie dough recipe.

 - Pumpkin cream cheese muffins– I seriously can’t stop at one, and neither will you!

 Pumpkin Peanut Butter Cups

 - Line an 18 count mini muffin tin with muffin liners and set aside.

 - In a microwave safe bowl or stove top, melt 1 1/2 cups of the chocolate chips of choice.
 Divide the melted chocolate amongst the mini muffin liners, two-thirds full.
 Use your spoon to ensure the sides are coated with chocolate.
 Refrigerate.

-- In a mixing bowl, add your smooth peanut butter and sticky sweetener of choice until combined. add 1/4 cup of pumpkin puree and mix until fully combined and smooth.
+- In a mixing bowl, add your smooth peanut butter and maple syrup until combined. add 1/4 cup of pumpkin puree and mix until fully combined and smooth.